jovotech/jovo-framework/docs/platforms/core-platform/README.md

 # Jovo Core Platform

-Learn more about the Jovo Core Platform and it's platform-specific features that can be used with the Jovo Framework.
+Learn more about the Jovo Core Platform, which can be used to deploy a voice experiences to custom devices and hardware, including the web, mobile apps, and Raspberry Pi.

 ## Installation